What is a physical therapist?

-The list of courses and credits below indicate the core prerequisites all applicants must complete prior to admission to the physical therapy program.
+The list of courses and credits below indicate the core prerequisites all applicants must complete, with a letter grade, prior to admission to the physical therapy program.
 It is strongly recommended that students be computer literate prior to entering the professional program.
 In addition, students may take additional electives from any field of study; however, the depth of the pre-physical therapy education should demonstrate that students have progressed from simple to complex studies in at least one content area.
 This requirement might typically be demonstrated by a discipline major, but in any case should demonstrate a basic comprehensiveness and integrity of study within a particular content area.
 This does not suggest that a separate undergraduate degree must be awarded; however, the breadth and depth in a discipline should be demonstrated.
 Course credits equivalent to a minor, i.e., approximately 20 credits at UND, in a particular discipline could accomplish this requirement.
 The prospective student should include eight (8) credits from upper level courses, i.e., 300 and/or 400 numbers.

 - Two semesters of General Biology (8 cr.)

 - Two semesters of General Chemistry (8 cr.)

 - Two semesters of General Physics (8 cr.)

 - Two semesters of human Anatomy & Physiology (8 cr.)*

 - One semester of Introductory Psychology (3 cr.)

 - One semester of Developmental Psychology (3 to 4 cr.)

 - One semester of Abnormal Psychology (3 cr.)

 - One semester of a Public Speaking course (3 cr.)